How to Get Rid of Redness Without Makeup

 Don’t Skimp on Broad-Spectrum Sunscreen

-This goes without saying, but skipping sunscreen when outdoors is a quick ticket to a sunburn, which can make your skin look even more red.
-What’s more, neglecting to protect your skin from harmful UV rays puts you at risk for premature signs of skin aging and even some cancers.
-Apply a non-comedogenic, water-resistant sunscreen with an SPF 15 or higher prior, like the La Roche-Posay Anthelios Ultra Light Sunscreen Fluid SPF 50 before leaving the house — even if it’s rainy or cloudy.
-Pair your sunscreen use with additional sun protection measures such as wearing protective clothing, seeking shade and avoiding peak sun hours — 10 a.m. to 4 p.m. — when rays are strongest.
+This goes without saying, but skipping sunscreen when outdoors is a quick ticket to a sunburn, which will evidently make your skin look more red.
+What’s more, neglecting to protect your skin from harmful UV rays puts you at risk for premature signs of skin aging.
+Apply a non-comedogenic, water-resistant sunscreen with an SPF 15 or higher prior, like the La Roche-Posay Anthelios SPF 50 Mineral Sunscreen before leaving the house — even if it’s rainy or cloudy.
+While an everyday sunscreen should be a staple in your routine, you can also use a foundation with SPF for an added layer of protection.
+We love IT Cosmetics CC+ Cream With SPF 50 for a full-coverage complexion that also neutralizes redness and provides protection.